 Inspection and Re-Certification

-Annual fall protection inspection and periodic re-certification is about more than just complying with OSHA regulations and ANSI Standards.
-Engineered fall protection and suspended access system components are subject to wear.
-Improperly tensioned lifelines, loose or rusted bolted connections, deployed tip over posts, and faulty welds can compromise system safety.
-What's more, unauthorized system modifications can put your employees and your company at risk.
-For all these reasons, your fall protection and suspended access systems require annual inspection and periodic re-certification by a qualified person in compliance with OSHA and ANSI standards.
+Annual fall protection inspection and periodic re-certification by a qualified person is about more than just complying with OSHA regulations and ANSI Standards.
+Improperly tensioned lifelines, loose or rusted bolted connections, deployed tip-over posts, faulty welds, and unauthorized system modifications can compromise system safety.

 Diversified Fall Protection can inspect, test, and certify/re-certify any fall protection equipment, regardless of the manufacturer.
 We will make all the required documentation available in our Client Portal, where you can not only download your documents when you need them, but can also see upcoming inspection/re-certification deadlines.
 If you're in California, we are an approved SIT agency and can perform all types of inspections and certifications needed.
 Learn more about SIT-specific services here.